-In March 2019, the Company entered into a separate agreement to sublease additional office and laboratory space at 130 Brookline Street in Cambridge, Massachusetts under an operating sublease agreement with a term through April

-2021, with two options to extend the agreement by one year each, for a total option period of up to two years.
+In March 2019, the Company entered into a separate agreement to sublease additional office and laboratory space at 130 Brookline Street in Cambridge, Massachusetts under an operating sublease agreement with a term through April 2021, with two options to extend the agreement by one year each, for a total option period of up to two years.
 Upon commencement of the lease in April 2019, the Company recognized a right-of-use asset and lease liability of approximately \$1.3 million.
+In September 2020, the Company amended the lease to extend the term until October 2021.
+An adjustment of \$0.4 million to the right-of-use asset and lease liability was recorded upon the execution of the amendment.

-In January 2016, the Company entered into a ten-year agreement to lease office and laboratory space at 40 Erie Street in Cambridge, Massachusetts under an operating lease agreement, with an option to terminate the lease at the end of the sixth year and an option to extend the term of the lease for an additional three years.
+In January 2016, the Company entered into a ten-year agreement to lease office and laboratory space at 40 Erie Street (the "40 Erie Lease") in Cambridge, Massachusetts under an operating lease agreement, with an option to terminate the lease at the end of the sixth year and an option to extend the term of the lease for an additional three years.
 Upon the execution of this lease, the Company provided a \$2.2 million security deposit, which has been recorded in other assets on the consolidated balance sheets.
+In November 2020, the Company entered into a second amendment to the 40 Erie Lease (the "40 Erie Lease Second Amendment").
+The 40 Erie Street Second Amendment amends certain terms of the Company's existing lease, dated January 6, 2016, as amended on November 12, 2020.
+The 40 Erie Lease Second Amendment provides the Company with a right of first offer with respect to any space that becomes available at the 40 Erie Street building, and in consideration for this right the Company has agreed to nullify the option to terminate the lease at the end of the sixth year that was included in the 40 Erie Lease Second Amendment.